angelo-wf/SnesJs/bugs.md

 - Snes Burn-in Test (Rev. D)
   - Controller test doesn't color the background blue properly when it passes.
   - Sound module test gives error 76 (expected because DSP emulation is not fully complete yet).
-  - Burn-in test gives FAIL for DMA, parts of the tilemap get corrupted, and it hangs on the HV-timer test
+  - Burn-in test gives FAIL for DMA, parts of the tilemap get corrupted, and it hangs on the HV-timer test.
 - Snes Test Program
-  - Input on the menu screen acts weird, looks like it's not always reading it properly.
   - Controller test doesn't color the background blue properly when it passes.
-  - Electronics test freezes on a black screen (doesn't seem SPC related, though).
+  - Electronics test freezes on a black screen (hanging at the same spot as the burn-in test).
-  - Color test show a wrong scanline near the bottom of the screen during the full-color screens (probably something to do with overscan).
 - PeterLemon's roms (from [here](https://github.com/PeterLemon/SNES)):
   - CPUTest/CPU/MSC: Freezes on a black screen when resetting for the STP-test (the PPU should not be reset when resetting the SNES).
   - Games/MonsterFarmHunter: Doesn't work properly when going in-game.
 A small row of white pixels near the top of the screen moves when pressing left or right (in the opposite direction), but nothing else works.